Home > Short-Term Health Insurance > Connecticut Short-Term Health Insurance

 Although there are no short-term medical plans for sale in Connecticut, the state does have laws in place to govern these plans if an insurer chooses to offer them.

 Short-term health insurance in Connecticut cannot have a plan duration over six months, and cannot be renewable.
-(As noted above, federal rules will limit the terms of short-term health insurance to three months, starting with policies issued in September 2024.)
+(2024 federal rules limit short-term health insurance to an initial term of no more than three months, although the federal government is no longer prioritizing enforcement of this rule.)4

 Connecticut’s general statute 38a-476 requires health insurance plans to cover pre-existing conditions, unless the plan is “a short-term health insurance policy issued on a nonrenewable basis for six months or less.”

-As of January 2019, short-term health insurance in Connecticut was required to cover essential health benefits (EHBs), under a new state law2 that requires coverage on individual and small group plans and does not exclude short-term policies.4
+As of January 2019, short-term health insurance in Connecticut was required to cover essential health benefits (EHBs), under a new state law3 that requires coverage on individual and small group plans and does not exclude short-term policies.6

-In most states, short-term plans do not include coverage for all of the essential health benefits — maternity, prescription drug, and mental health coverage are most likely to be lacking.3
+In most states, short-term plans do not include coverage for all of the essential health benefits – maternity, prescription drug, and mental health coverage are most likely to be lacking.5

 So it was not surprising that as of 2019, there were no longer any short-term plans for sale in Connecticut.
 Avoiding coverage for some of the essential health benefits is one of the ways that short-term plans keep their costs down, and a state-level requirement to cover essential health benefits generally makes the market unattractive to short-term insurers.